robocol-rem-u/motion_control/README.md

 Affiliation: [Robocol](https://robocol.uniandes.edu.co/es/)<br />
 Maintainer: Motion control team at Robocol, email@idk.com

-The motion_control workspace has been tested under [ROS] Melodic on Ubuntu 18.04.
+The motion_control_pkg package has been tested under [ROS] Melodic on Ubuntu 18.04.
 For optimal performance, running a partition with Ubuntu on your machine is recommended, however, a virtual machine is still a good option.
 This is development code, expect continous changes and improvements.